-Red-footed tortoises are diurnal, which means that they are most active during the day.
+Red-footed tortoises are most active during the day.
 This also means that they need exposure to visible light and UVB during the day to maintain good mental and physical health.
 Light sources should be left on for 13 hours/day during summer and 11 hours/day during winter to replicate natural seasonal rhythms and encourage associated hormonal cycling.

-If you are housing your pet outdoors, artificial lighting of any kind is not necessary.
+If you are housing your pet outdoors, artificial lighting is not necessary.